 Meet Attorney & Founder Halima Woodhead:

 Halima holds a J.D. and M.A.
 (International Affairs) from American University and a B.A. from the University of Arizona (Comparative Politics).
-She has held a New York law license since 2013 and North Carolina since 2025.
+She speaks fluent English and Spanish, and works directly in both.
+She lives in Hendersonville, NC with her husband, son, and dog, and can usually be found volunteering in her community or running local trails.

 Experience: